 An easy first step is to know who your patients are, and have translated forms available, or a translating service.

-Think about your own culture, and the way it determines what you say and do, and how it influences what you assume about others.
+Think about your own culture and the way it determines what you say and do, and how it influences what you assume about others.
 Practice being aware of the expectations you have that are based on background and culture.

 Model listening closely to patients.
 “Active listening” is achieved by being fully engaged in the present conversation, and by the use of eye contact, questioning, clarifying your understanding, summarizing, and defining next steps together.

 Developing cultural competence is a step toward better communication and delivery of health care services, and it can also help prevent malpractice claims and health care disparities.
-Training and education in cultural competence is well worth the investment.
+Training and education in cultural competence are well worth the investment.